 - Recommending the length of any order to be sought;

-- Recommending an alternative strategy where an application has been turned down.
+- Along with the panel, recommend an alternative strategy where an application has been turned down.

 In non-criminal proceedings the maximum duration for which a court can authorise the use of secure accommodation is 3 months.
 Following such an order, further orders, not exceeding 6 months may be made.